versioneer-tech/package-r-docs/src/intro/features.md

 # Key Features

+`packageR` incorporates the following capabilities:

-## 1. Flexible Data Management with Git Annex
+## 1. Flexible Data Management with `git annex`

-packageR integrates the `git annex addurl` feature to register external data sources, creating lightweight pointers to data stored externally.
-These pointers are resolved when a user runs `git annex get`.
+`packageR` integrates the `git annex addurl` feature to register external data sources for published data, creating lightweight pointers to externally stored data.
+These pointers are resolved when a consumer runs `git annex get`.

-- Utilize packageR’s convenient tools (UI, API) for simplifying external data registration, but you can always revert to using Git Annex’s `addurl` directly.
+- `packageR`’s tools (UI, API) simplify external data registration, but producers can revert to `git annex addurl` directly.
-- Requests are routed through a secure packageR API endpoint, which checks user permissions, allowing pointer files to be shared in Git while authorization is determined later during resolution.
+- Data consumption routes through a secure `packageR` API endpoint, checking user permissions, allowing pointer files to be shared without exchanging storage credentials.

+**Benefit**: Full reproducibility and provenance with common `git`flows ensure audit trails for better data governance and reliability.

 ## 2. No Proprietary Infrastructure

-One of packageR's main advantages is its operation without proprietary infrastructure for data packages, relying on standard Git repositories and commodity object storage solutions like Amazon S3.
+`packageR` operates without proprietary infrastructure, using standard Git-Repositories and commodity object storage like Amazon S3.

-- There’s no need for a specialized Git hosting provider; data packages consist of Git Annex pointer files for all registered external data.
-These remain regular files, resolved on the client side via the Git Annex tool.
+- No need for a specialized `git`hosting provider; data packages include `git annex` pointer files resolved client-side.
-- You can organize your data package structure and include additional reference data or metadata files (e.g., `README.md`) as desired since it functions as a standard Git repository.
+- Organize data package structures with additional reference or metadata files in a standard Git-Repository.

+**Benefit**: Teams can work in familiar environments like GitHub and GitLab, providing transparency and utilizing well-established tools and principles.

 ## 3. Simple and Secure Data Sharing via Git

-Leverage the native authentication mechanisms of GitHub or GitLab.
+`packageR` leverages the native authentication mechanisms of GitHub or GitLab.

-- Sharing data with packageR is as straightforward as granting access to a Git repository.
-The decision to make it public or private lies entirely with your team.
+- Data sharing is as simple as granting access to a Git-Repository, with your team deciding on public or private access.
-- You can make a repository public while restricting data resolution (via Git Annex `get`) to certain users.
-Only those with at least read permissions can resolve the Git Annex pointer files using packageR endpoints.
+- Public repositories can restrict data resolution (via `git annex get`) to specific users.

+**Benefit**: Granular permissions can be finely tuned, allowing users with read access to pull and resolve files, while others can contribute by managing or editing the repository.

-## 4. Scalable, Flexible, and Secure Data Storage
+## 4. Flexible Data Storage

-packageR provides scalable and secure data storage by utilizing cloud-based object storage solutions, simplifying the management of large datasets.
+`packageR` supports scalable and secure data storage through cloud-based object storage solutions.

-- Data is stored in scalable, secure cloud storage like Amazon S3, minimizing the load on the Git repository when handling large datasets.
+- Data is stored in scalable cloud storage like S3, reducing load on Git-Repositories when handling large datasets.
-- packageR’s presigned URL mechanism ensures secure access, with only the Data Curator needing access to the storage credentials and packageR's backend methods for generating presigned URLs.
+- `packageR`’s presigned URL mechanism ensures secure access, with only the Data Curator needing storage credentials.

+**Benefit**: `git`hosting and data storage are separated, allowing for independent scaling.
+Data consumers can resolve only the files they need, optimizing storage and bandwidth usage.